What Is Facial Plastic Surgery?

 It is recommended only for people with normal weight and good health.
 People with other problems such as blood clotting problems, uncontrolled high blood pressure and those who tend to form large scars, should consult their doctors before deciding to go for the surgery.

 Since each face has a specific shape and contour, the results from the surgery will be slightly different in each patient.
 Before surgery, the physician evaluates the consistency of the patient’s skin and explains how it works.
 Smokers are advised to stop smoking at least a week or two prior to surgery and continue without cigarettes for a few weeks, as the smoke inhibits the flow of blood to the skin and may interfere with healing.
-They should also avoid aspirin and other drugs that can increase bleeding.
+They should also avoid aspirin and other drugs that can increase bleeding red more about the side effects tadalafil.

 A facelift can be done either at a doctor’s chamber or in a hospital.
 Most patients receive local anesthesia combined with a sedative so they are awake but unable to feel what is happening.
 Some doctors use general anesthesia, which makes the patient sleep.